aimms/documentation/dataexchange/mapping.rst

 The value attribute
 -------------------

 With the ``value`` attribute you can specify that, when writing a file, the value of a value-holding mapping element should become the static string value specified through this attribute.
+If the value starts with a ``#`` character, the value will be interpreted as a the name of a memory stream, and the Data Exchange library will take the value from the contents of the given memory stream.
+This will allow you to set the value *dynamically*.
 When reading a file, a node with a ``value`` attribute will be silently ignored.

 .. note::